testcontainers/testcontainers-elixir/README.md

 ### Native
 You can run on windows natively with elixir and erlang.

-First install Visual Studio 2022.
+First install Visual Studio 2022 with Desktop development with C++.

+Open visual studio dev shell.
+I do it by just opening an empty c++ project, then View -> Terminal.

-Now enable "Expose daemon on tcp://localhost:2375 without TLS" in Docker settings.
+Enable "Expose daemon on tcp://localhost:2375 without TLS" in Docker settings.

+for powershell:

+`$Env:DOCKER_HOST = "tcp://localhost:2375"`

+for cmd:

+`set DOCKER_HOST=tcp://localhost:2375`

+Compile and run tests:

 `mix deps.get`

 `mix deps.compile`

-`set DOCKER_HOST=tcp://localhost:2375`

 `mix test`